nelup20/nile-api/README.md

 An Amazon clone created for the purpose of learning and/or diving deeper into the following:
 - Microservices
 - RabbitMQ
-- AWS (MQ, S3, EKS, SES, RDS, DynamoDB, CDK, Lambda, CloudWatch)
+- AWS (MQ, S3, EKS, SES, RDS, DynamoDB, CDK, Lambda, CloudWatch, API Gateway, VPC)
 - Sentry
 - Snyk
 - Datadog